Luke starts some thoughts on how the Bears look at the season beyond 2020, analysing a fellow bears fans’ thoughts and seeing if it can fly.

 Let’s carry on, what’s next?

 #3 is an interesting point.
-I’d be onboard with cutting other fringe guys who don’t give us an upside – so, yeah, Skrine, Massie, Leno and Graham can all eat it and leave.
+I’d be onboard with the Bears cutting other fringe guys who don’t give us an upside – so, yeah, Skrine, Massie, Leno and Graham can all eat it and leave.
 I’m good with that.

 #4.
 Again – given the situation next season, it’s conceivable that we can get some vets on min wages to fill out our roster with some talent.
 It’s definitely do-able.
 So, yeah, I’m okay with this too.